richardgaywood/paydata.org/content/houserules/combat/action_economy.md

 ### Matrix actions

 The SR5 core rulebook has 37 normal actions plus 9 magic actions.
 It also has 42 Matrix actions.
-Kill Code adds another 11. **This is too many.
-We are working on consolidating them.**
+Kill Code adds another 11.
+This is too many.
+I am working on [reducing them]({{< relref "matrix_actions.md" >}}).

-**Fork **- modify Fork to work the same as Carnival of Carnage above (1 Complex action for the first target, then +1 Simple action for each additional target.)
+**Fork** - modify Fork to work the same as Carnival of Carnage above (1 Complex action for the first target, then +1 Simple action for each additional target.)

 ## Appendix: possible future changes

-**Physads:** need consideration.
+* **Physads:** need consideration re: the new multi attack.

-**Deckers:** some bit of gear (deck add-on?
-A program?) that can grant an extra +1 Simple\_ **Mages:** vary the number of actions necessary to cast a spell or summon a spirit:
+* **Deckers:** some bit of gear (deck add-on?
+A program?) that can grant an extra +1 Simple
+* **Mages:** vary the number of actions necessary to cast a spell or summon a spirit:

 Like: